hellman-and-hero/TDD-demystified/README.md

 # TDD-demystified

-This is the code base of our related talk given at [XP Days Germany 2018](https://www.xpdays.de/2018/sessions/174-tdd-demystified.html), [JBFOne 2018](https://kms.jbfone.de/public/conferences/2/agendas/3) and [Entwicklertag Karlsruhe](https://entwicklertag.de/karlsruhe/2019/tdd-demystified)
+This is the code base of our related talk given at [XP Days Germany 2018](https://www.xpdays.de/2018/sessions/174-tdd-demystified.html), [JBFOne 2018](https://kms.jbfone.de/public/conferences/2/agendas/3) and [Entwicklertag Karlsruhe 2019](https://entwicklertag.de/karlsruhe/2019/tdd-demystified)
 XP Days slides can be found on the [their website](https://www.xpdays.de/2018/downloads/174-tdd-demystified/tdd_demystified.pdf) and [in our gist](https://gist.github.com/tglaser/02cdfde62e116733d87ad43802f7199e#file-hah_tdd_demystified) (german version, only).

 The whole coding session was recorded using a [screencast tool](http://recordmydesktop.sourceforge.net/about.php).
 The time lapsed version shown in the talks can be found [here](https://hellman-and-hero.github.io/all-sessions-time-lapsed.mp4).
 Each save action lead also to taken a [sceenshot](https://imagemagick.org/script/import.php) and to a git commit.
 We did this by writing a [tiny shell script](https://gist.github.com/pfichtner/a0d202769209d968c3268dff72a2172c).